 One of the key reasons for using a VPN is to increase your security online.
-No respectable VPN will prompt a security warning, if you get one it should be your queue to run to a trusted service like NordVPN.
+No respectable VPN will prompt a security warning, if you get one it should be your queue to run to a trusted service like ExpressVPN.

 Unfortunately for SquidVPN, that was only the first of many negative signs.